mjrimon/ecGEMs_analyses/README.md

 # ecGEMs_analyses
-In this repository you will find all the data and code necessary to construct and analyze the ecGEMs used in the paper:
+In this repository you will find all the data and code needed to construct and analyze the ecGEMs used in the paper:

 "Are machine-learning \kcat predictors ready for systems biology applications?
 Benchmark performance does not reliably translate into improved enzyme-constrained metabolic models".